Polyfolds: A First and Second Look: The essence of polyfolds

-Another idea might be to restrict $\tau$ to the smooth paths and use a different Banach topology.
-Note however that the restricted shift map is still not continuously differentiable in any standard Banach norm, since e.g.\ the potential differential
+Another idea might be to restrict $\tau$ to the space of smooth paths and use a different Banach topology.
+Note however that the restricted shift map is still not continuously differentiable in any standard Banach norm, since, for example, the potential differential